osyounis/islamic_prayer_time_app/README.md

 - ⚙️ Supports multiple calculation methods used globally (ISNA, MWL, UQU, etc.).
 - ⚙️ Supports two Asr calculation methods (Hanafi and Standard [All Others]).
 - 🌐 Uses Angle-Based Rule for high latitude adjustments (regions above 48.5° and below -48.5°).
+- 🔬 Custom angle support for research and testing different calculation parameters.
+- 💻 Command-line interface (CLI) for easy access from terminal.
 - 📦 Does not use any external dependencies or libraries (uses pure Python).

 ---